-Author Interview: Karen Tei Yamashita
+Author Interview: Karen Tei Yamashita [in Bookslut]

 For the last two months or so, Karen Tei Yamashita will not get out of my life.
 And I say that with a goofy-grinned “wahhh” of delighted surprise.
 While I’ve been an ardent admirer of Yamashita’s books for some 20 years (yup, I have all her titles: Through the Arc of the Rain Forest, Brazil-Maru, Tropic of Orange, Circle K Cycles, and I Hotel just out in May), only in the last two months have our paths continued to criss-cross over and over again, literally and in livetime.